-There are hundreds of market exchanges out there, which means there are plenty of ways for traders to capitalise on these differentials and build a profit:
+There are hundreds of market exchanges out there, which means there are plenty of ways for traders to capitalize on these differentials and build a profit:

-This is the most simple means of arbitrage, where a trader will buy and sell the same crypto asset simultaneously on two separate exchanges.
+That is the simple means of arbitrage, where a trader will buy and sell the same crypto asset simultaneously on two separate exchanges.

 Usually preserved for the more advanced cryptocurrency traders, convergence arbitrage involves buying an undervalued asset and short-selling an overvalued asset.
-This means that, when the prices meet at a median price, the trader who has short-selled can take double the profit.
+That means when the prices meet at a median price, the trader who has a short-seller can take double the profit.

 The Advantages Of Arbitrage Trading